Kanikacoder13/Summer-Training-2026/Day-15.md

 ## Objective

-The objective of today's session was to understand the concept of regularization in Machine Learning and learn how Ridge Regression and Lasso Regression help reduce overfitting.
-The session focused on building regression models using Scikit-learn, comparing their performance, and evaluating prediction accuracy using regression metrics.
+The objective of today's session was to understand the concept of regularization in Machine Learning and learn how Ridge Regression helps reduce overfitting.
+The session focused on understanding L2 Regularization, preparing datasets, training Ridge Regression models, and evaluating their performance.

 ---